MiroslavHustak/SAFE-Stack-simple-multipage-website-with-CMS/README.md

-A simple multi-page website with a very simple content management system created from the SAFE Stack standard template with the help of the Elmish Book and code for client-side routing by Maxime Mangel.
-The code involves an HTML/CSS template made by others (see the footer of the website).
-The website was originally created in ASP.NET MVC(C#).
-When asked by the client to create a little bit better CMS for this website, I simply re-wrote the whole app into F# just to become familiar with Elmish/SAFE Stack.
+A simple multi-page website with a very basic content management system was created using the SAFE Stack standard template, following the guidance of the Elmish Book and incorporating client-side routing code by Maxime Mangel.
+The website features an HTML/CSS template designed by others (see the footer of the website for credits).
+The site was originally built with ASP.NET MVC (C#).
+When the client requested an improved CMS for this website, I decided to re-write the entire application in F# to familiarize myself with Elmish and SAFE Stack.

-The code contains many lines for learning purposes only.
-Database options (Dapper.FSharp and plain T-SQL) for the CMS were tested for the CMSCenik page.
-The rest of the CMS uses Json/XML only.
+The code is currently under review.